 This is important because a finer grind gives a finer crumb, resulting in lighter cakes for example, while a coarser grind may give a chewy or crunchy texture you may like for traditional cakes or cookies.

 I sifted the 2 brands into 4 different size particles.
-The smallest and largest are pictured to the right.
+The smallest and largest are pictured.

 Both brands have all 4 particle sizes, but the amounts differ substantially.